 About

-Joel W. Simmons is an Associate Professor in the Edmund A. Walsh School of Foreign Service° and the Department of Government° at Georgetown University°.
-He received his Ph.D. from the University of Michigan°.
-His research focuses on the political economy with emphasis in economic growth, social policy, democracy, and the political economy of gender.
-His book, The Politics of Technological Progress: Parties, Time Horizons, and Long-term Economic Development°, was published by Cambridge University Press.
+Joel Simmons is an Associate Professor in the Edmund A. Walsh School of Foreign Service° and the Department of Government° at Georgetown University.° He received his PhD from the University of Michigan.° He researches political economy with emphases in economic growth, globalization, social policy, democracy, and the political economy of gender.
+His book, The Politics of Technological Progress: Parties, Time Horizons, and Long-term Economic Development,°was published by Cambridge University Press.

 Publications